sojs-coding/mcp-security-merge/docs/soar_integrations/trend_vision_one.md

     - `case_id` (str, required): The ID of the case.
     - `alert_group_identifiers` (List[str], required): Identifiers for the alert groups.
     - `message_id` (str, required): Specify the ID of the message to act upon.
-    - `action` (List[Any], optional): Specify the action for the email (refer to Trend Vision One documentation for valid actions).
+    - `action` (List[str], optional): Specify the action for the email (refer to Trend Vision One documentation for valid actions).
 Defaults to None.
     - `mailbox` (str, optional): Specify the mailbox related to the message.
 Defaults to None.
     - `description` (str, optional): Specify a description for the performed action.
 Defaults to None.
     - `target_entities` (List[TargetEntity], optional): Specific target entities (Identifier, EntityType) to run the action on.
 Defaults to empty list.